Tropical superelliptic curves: Realizability

+Unlike in \cite{ABBR1} and \cite{admcov}, our approach is constructive; the proof of our realizability theorem presents a method for finding the defining equation of a curve $X$.
+That is, we give a polynomial $f\in{K[x]}$ such that the covering $X\rightarrow{\mathbb{P}^{1}}$ given by the function field extension $K(x)\subset{K(x)[y]/(y^{p}-f(x))}$ tropicalizes to the desired superelliptic covering of metric graphs.

-We first recall the set up: Given a superelliptic covering of curves $C \rightarrow \mathbb{P}^1$, we obtain a superelliptic covering of metric graphs $\Gamma \rightarrow T$ by computing the tree $T$ and the divisor $\rho(\text{div}(f)) = \sum a_i P_i$ on $T$.
-The main difficulty in reversing this process is finding $a_i$ which give the graph $\Gamma$.
+We first recall the set up.
+Given a superelliptic covering of curves $X \rightarrow \mathbb{P}^1$, we obtain a superelliptic covering of metric graphs $\psi:\Sigma \rightarrow T$ by computing the tree $T$ with model $T_{M}$ and the divisor $\rho(\text{div}(f)) = \sum a_i P_i$ on $T$ (we recall from before that this is the specialization of the divisor $\text{div}(f)$ to the tree $T_{M}$).
+The main difficulty in reversing this process is finding $a_i$ which give the graph $\Sigma$.
 We show inductively there are enough ways of assigning values to the $a_{i}$ such that the desired tropicalization is obtained.
-We denote this collection of rational functions by

-There is a natural faithful action of the group $\mathbb{F}_{p}^{*}$ on this set, given by multiplication.
-We would like to prove $|S_{\psi}|>0$.
-By faithfulness, we immediately have at least $p-1$ solutions.
-The number of branch points of the covering $\psi$ is denoted by $R_{\psi}$.
-To show there exists an algebraic covering tropicalizing to the given covering, we construct $R_{\psi}$ points in $\mathbb{P}^{1}$, labeled $P_{i}$, which tropicalize to $T$, and a divisor $\sum_{i=1}^{R_{\psi}}a_{i}P_{i}$ inducing the desired covering.
-We already know the vertices which the points $P_{i}$ reduce to; they are the leaves in the tree $T$.
-We write $v(P_{i})$ for these vertices.
-Any choice of $a_{i}\in \mathbb{Z}$ gives a divisor
+To get acquainted with the sort of problem we are dealing with here, we treat an illustrative example. \begin{exa} Let $T$ be the metric tree arising from the loopless model $T_{M}$ as in Figure \ref{FIG:harmonic_ex}.
+Here we assume that the edges $f_{1}$ and $f_{4}$ have length $1$.
+Let $S$ be a fixed set of $6$ points in $\mathbb{P}^{1}(K)$ whose associated tropical tree is $T$ and let $\Sigma\rightarrow{T}$ be a superelliptic covering of $T$.
+We would like to find all algebraic superellipic coverings $X\rightarrow{\mathbb{P}^{1}}$ such that the induced covering from Proposition \ref{disbranprop1} is $\Sigma\rightarrow{T}$.
+Here we use the separating semistable model $\mathcal{Y}$ from Section \ref{sepmodel} in Proposition~\ref{disbranprop1}.